-Kara joined the OU in 2020 with extensive experience of online education.
+Kara joined the OU in 2020 with extensive experience of strategic academic leadership and online education.
 Previously, she had been Head of the School of Law and Criminology at Arden University and Senior Lecturer and Award Director at Staffordshire University.
 Kara holds an LLB in Law, French and German from Keele University, an LLM in Commercial Law from Staffordshire University and has completed a Doctorate in Education at Wolverhampton University.
 Kara's work in education has predominantly been with adults entering HE through non-traditional routes.
 Her doctorate focuses on the liminal experiences of part-time adult learners as they embark on undergraduate online study and also explores how innovative online research tools can give educator-researchers new insights into participant stories.

 Kara has also acted as a higher education consultant in digital learning, working with HEIs on embedding academic skills across the online curriculum, digital pedagogies, onboarding and innovation in online assessment.
 Her consultancy work has involved her in advising several institutions including the universities of Liverpool, Derby, Roehampton, and East London